An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Re-benchmarking results of XZ2021

-After we accomplish experiments under the settings in Section~\ref{sec:expset}, we obtain the benchmarking results with the form (query strategy, dataset, seed, $|D_{l}|$, accuracy) for each round.
+After we accomplish experiments under the settings in Appendix~\ref{expset-zhan}, we obtain the benchmarking results for RBFSVM with the form (query strategy, dataset, seed, $|D_{l}|$, accuracy) for each round.
 A (random) seed corresponds to the different training sets, test sets, and initial label pool splits for a dataset.
-We collect the accuracy at each round ($|D_{\text{l}}|$, accuracy). to plot a learning curve for query strategy on a dataset with a seed and summarize it as the AUBC.
+We collect the accuracy at each round ($|D_{\text{l}}|$, accuracy) to plot a learning curve for query strategy on a dataset with a seed and summarize it as the mean AUBC in Table~\ref{tab:mean_std_aubc_rbfsvm}.
+Our re-benchmarking results show that Uncertainty Sampling with compatible models (US-C) outperforms the other query strategies on most datasets.

-To construct Table~\ref{tab2:tab3}, we average the AUBC by seed.
-We denote the table of (query strategy, dataset) as the \emph{summary table}, including mean and standard deviation (SD) AUBC of a query strategy on each dataset.
-The \emph{summary table} is released online\footnote{\url{https://github.com/ariapoy/active-learning-benchmark/tree/main/results} } to make the performance of a query strategy on a dataset transparent to readers.
-Based on the \emph{summary table}, we reproduce results of \cite{XZ2021} in Table~\ref{tab2:tab3}.